 Exiled to Patmos during the persecution of Domitian, he returned to Ephesus during Trajan’s reign and died there.

 While on Patmos, John received the great revelation that forms the Book of Revelation and likely completed his gospel (which may, however, have existed in an earlier form a few decades before).

-As with Saint Matthew, St John’s feast day is different in East and West.
-In the Roman rite, his feast is celebrated on December 27, which was originally the feast of both St John and St James the Greater; Eastern Catholics and Orthodox celebrate Saint John’s passage into eternal life on 26 September.
-Traditional iconography has represented St John as an eagle, “symbolising” (in the words of the Catholic Encyclopedia) “the heights to which he rises in the first chapter of his Gospel.”
-Like the other evangelists, he is sometimes symbolised by a book; and a later tradition used the chalice as a symbol of St John, recalling Christ’s words to John and James the Greater in Matthew 20:23, “My chalice indeed you shall drink.”
+Traditional iconography has represented St John as an eagle, symbolising “the heights to which he rises in the first chapter of his Gospel.”
+Like the other Evangelists, he is sometimes symbolised by a book and a later tradition used the chalice as a symbol of St John, recalling Christ’s words to John and James the Greater, in Matthew 20:23, “My chalice indeed you shall drink.”

 A MARTYR WHO DIED A NATURAL DEATH

 Christ’s reference to the chalice inevitably calls to mind His own Agony in the Garden, where He prays, “My Father, if this chalice may not pass away but I must drink it, thy will be done” (Matthew 26;42).
 It thus seems a symbol of martyrdom and yet John, alone among the apostles, died a natural death.
 Still, he has been honoured as a martyr from the earliest days after his death, because of an incident related by Tertullian, in which John, while in Rome, was placed in a pot of boiling oil but emerged unharmed.